 1. Ashcroft and Mermin, Solid State Physics, QC176.A83

 2. Simon, The Oxford Solid State Basics, e-book http://search.ebscohost.com/login.aspx?direct=true&scope=site&db=nlebk&db=nlabk&AN=598413

 3. Kittel, Introduction to Solid State Physics (8th edition), QC176.K5 2005

 4. Goodstein, States of Matter, QC173.3.G66

-Grading: Letter grades will be based on homework, take-home midterm exams and a final exam.
+Grading: Letter grades will be based on homework, midterm exams and a final exam.
 The first midterm exam is scheduled for Friday, Oct.
 5. Homework assignments (click here) will be supplemented with reading of articles from the original literature.
 Students will lead and participate in discussion of these articles.